If you don't know how to bid for public and private sector contracts (or even how to find out about them) this workshop will demystify the process.

 - Understanding your business better and what your value proposition is

-Chaired by Emma Mills-Sheffield, who will be joined by our panels who have experiences from both sides of the process:
+Chaired by Emma Mills-Sheffield, who will be joined by our panel who have experiences from both sides of the process:

-- Clifford Youngman, Head of Procurement, Orbis Partnership
+- Cliff Youngman, Head of Procurement, Brighton & Hove City Council

 - Jo Crease, CEO, Together Co